 Led by Pritzker Group Venture Capital (PGVC), with participation from previous investors Okapi Venture Capital, Fika Ventures, and Mucker Capital, the round of funding will enable the company to accelerate product development, grow the team from 30 to 75 employees by early 2020, and expand operations globally as the leader in Specification Data Management™ (SDM™) software.

 “It’s hard to believe, but most of the critical data required to make, package, sell, and buy goods typically lives in spreadsheets or on employee hard drives,” said Matthew Wright, Specright’s founder and CEO.
-“Specright’s platform provides a foundation for all stakeholders to access specifications, collaborate in real-time, and improve business performance.
+“Specright’s Specification Management platform provides a foundation for all stakeholders to access specifications, collaborate in real-time, and improve business performance.
 We’re excited to drive this next wave of supply chain innovation,” Wright added.

 Wright developed the concept after spending over 20 years in the packaging industry, both as an executive and owner of a packaging manufacturer, and having to deal with the inefficiencies and costs related to low quality specifications, or lack thereof, from customers.